-In the United Kingdom, the Intellectual Property Office is responsible for granting supplementary patent certificates for medicinal products that meet the criteria under Regulation (EC) No. 469/2009.17 vii Post-approval controls
+In the United Kingdom, the Intellectual Property Office is responsible for granting supplementary patent certificates for medicinal products that meet the criteria under Regulation (EC) No. 469/2009.

 UK legislation does not provide specific regulatory exclusivity periods for medical devices.
-A device may be protected by a UK patent if it satisfies the requirements for patentability under the Patents Act 1977.18 A UK patent is granted initially for four years and is renewable annually thereafter up to a maximum of 20 years from the filing date of the patent application.
+A device may be protected by a UK patent if it satisfies the requirements for patentability under the Patents Act 1977.21 A UK patent is granted initially for four years and is renewable annually thereafter up to a maximum of 20 years from the filing date of the patent application.